Marc-Berg/node-red-contrib-iobroker/README.md

   - **Both:** All updates (default)
   - **Acknowledged:** Only updates with `ack: true`
   - **Unacknowledged:** Only updates with `ack: false`
+- **Send initial value:** When enabled, the current state value is sent immediately after connection establishment, followed by regular change notifications.
+  - Initial value messages contain an additional `msg.initial = true` property for identification
+  - The same acknowledgment filter applies to initial values
 - **Server Configuration:** Configure the ioBroker server details in the node settings.

 ### WS ioB out  ![alt text](images/iobout.png)